ranikh26/Slack-Research-Code-Appendix/README.md

 # Slack Research Code Appendix

 This repository contains the code appendix for a research paper analyzing how digital interactions reorganize work during organizational growth.
-The study uses Collins's interaction ritual chains theory applied to Slack communication data from a technology company (692K+ messages, 438+ employees, 2018–2022).
+The study explores changes in member interactions as a tech company rapidly scales, as seen through Slack use (692K+ messages, 438+ employees, 2018–2022).

 ## Notebooks